Cloverleaf Community Housing

 The proposed project consists of 40 rental housing units on approximately 3.91 acres at 22 Highland Road and will include a mix of affordable, middle income, and unrestricted market rate rental units.
 The units are proposed in 11 separate buildings, with one building having an elevator to accommodate residents of all ages and physical abilities.

 We encourage the public to provide comment throughout the process.
-All comment must be during a public hearing or submitted in writing to the Town Planner via email or at the Town Hall front desk.
+All comment must be during a public hearing or submitted in writing to the Town Planner via email or at the Town Hall drop box.

 Proposed Continued Hearings